jimjeffers/universe.js/README.md

-# Universe.coffee
+# universe.js

-Ported [Andrew Ryno](https://github.com/andrewryno)'s [universe.js](https://github.com/andrewryno/universe.js) physics engine to coffee script.
+Physics engine for Javascript built using CoffeeScript.
+Currently in progress and not ready for use.
+Documentation to come once it's further along.
+Feel free to contribute!